kristinemlarson/gnssrefl/docs/use_cases/use_tgho.md

 ## Take a Quick Look at the Data

 Begin by making an SNR file.
-Use both GPS and Glonass and set the archive to nz:
+Use both GPS and Glonass and set the archive to nz or sopac (downloading from nz tends to be slow from Europe and the Americas):

 <code>rinex2snr tgho 2020 300 -orb gnss -archive nz</code>